 - Tribal harvesters (Makah and Quileute tribes).

 Commercial fishermen harvest whiting from the coastal population from April to November along northern California, Oregon, Washington, and British Columbia.
 For nearly 50 years, coastwide landings of Pacific whiting have averaged 221,000 metric tons.
-Recent landings have been above the long-term average, around 274,000 metric tons.
-In 2010, landings were about 217,000 metric tons.
+In 2012, more than 157,475 metric tons of Pacific whiting was landed.

-Pacific whiting landings were valued at over $27.3 million in 2010.
+Pacific whiting landings were valued at more than $47 million in 2012.

 Recreational fishermen do not target Pacific whiting but sometimes catch them incidentally while fishing for other groundfish and salmon.